-MODULE 2: In five Master Classes, central issues in Land and Environmental Art are treated theoretically and practically.
-Each Master Class is run by two Academy staff members, one with a more theoretical position and one with a more practical position.
+MODULE 2: This module is comprised of five Master Classes that address Land and Environmental Art from both practical and theoretical perspective.
+Each Master Class is run by two staff members of the Academy representing respectively a theoretical and a practical perspective.

 Master Class I: SEARCH & SITE